cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

+Welcome to our local coffee shop!

+## About Us
-Welcome to our Local Coffee Shop!
-We serve the finest coffee in town along with a variety of delicious pastries.
-Explore our menu and enjoy a cup of your favorite brew!
+We serve the best coffee in town with a warm and cozy atmosphere.

-## Features
-- Modern React app
-- Stylish interface
-- Responsive design

 ## Menu
 - Espresso